tomgrigory/tiny-ml-apps/README.md

 # Machine-Learning-Projects
-These are some of my Machine Learning Projects.
+some Machine Learning Projects I did when I was starting out.